tighten/takeout/README.md

 takeout enable mysql -- -hsome.mysql.host -usome-user
 ```

-Notice that these are options for the container (arguments), not extra docker run options (see below).
+Notice that these are arguments for the container Entrypoint, not extra docker run options (see below).

 #### Extra `docker run` Options